postcss/postcss-reporter/README.md

 Presumably, plugin authors want you to see those messages.
 So this plugin exists to read the accumulated messages (or messages from only the plugins you've specified), format them, and print them to the console.

 By default, the messages are formatted for human legibility and sorted according to the line/column positions attached to the messages.
-But another formatting function can be passed in with an option, and sorting can be turned of with an option.
+But another formatting function can be passed in with an option, and sorting can be turned off with an option.

 *By default, only warnings are logged*.
 If you would like to see more messages, you can change the `filter` function.